-15+ Things To Do In Almaty: Central Asia’s “Big Apple” (2024)
+15+ Things To Do In Almaty: Central Asia’s “Big Apple”

 Almaty is the coolest city most people have never heard of.
 In fact, I think it’s one of the coolest cities, period.

-There are so many things to do in Almaty, you could easily spend a week here and still not see everything.
-I’ve spent more than a week in Almaty and it’s easily my favourite city in Central Asia.
+You could easily spend a week here and still not see everything.
+I’ve spent more than a week exploring Almaty and honestly think it’s one of the most underrated cities in the world.

 1. Take a walking tour